-Chancroid is an exceedingly rare sexually transmitted disease, both in the United States and globally.
+Chancroid is an exceedingly rare sexually transmitted infection, both in the United States and globally.
 Understanding its true prevalence is made difficult by the lack of a readily available diagnostic testing and by its similar presentation to other more common causes of genital ulcer diseases.

 Haemophilus ducreyi is the causative organism in chancroid.
 It is a small gram-negative rod which requires special media, not easily available in most laboratories, to ensure its growth.